markwatsonatx/markwatsonatx.github.io/_posts/2016-08-04-serverless-guiless-openwhisk.markdown

 You can find the source code for the OpenWhisk action (all 125 lines of it!) and the API Connect YAML file at [https://github.com/markwatsonatx/jess/](https://github.com/markwatsonatx/jess/).

+...or you can try it out yourself at 949-TEL-JESS.